panlatent/craft-aliyun/README.md

 ![Screenshot](resources/img/aliyun.png)

-Aliyun plugin for Craft CMS 3.
-The plugin provide a `Aliyun OSS Volume` can save files in the [Aliyun OSS](https://www.aliyun.com/product/oss).
+Aliyun plugin for Craft CMS.
+Provide some facilities to help you develop on the Aliyun(Alibaba Cloud) platform.

 Features
 ---------

-+ Aliyun OSS Volume
++ Aliyun OSS FileSystem

 Requirements
 ------------

-This plugin requires Craft CMS 3.0 or later.
+This plugin requires Craft CMS 3 or later.

 Installation
 ------------